Nilesh-Das/Nilesh-Das.github.io/README.md

 # Portfolio - Nilesh Das
-This is a static portfolio made in html, css, jquery
+This is a static portfolio made in html, css, jquery.
 ## [nileshdas.me](https://nileshdas.me)

 ### [About](https://nileshdas.me#about)